spyder-ide/spyder-api-docs/CONTRIBUTING.md

 ### Submit a Pull Request

-Finally, create a pull request to the [``spyder-ide/spyder-infra`` repository](https://github.com/spyder-ide/spyder-infra/) on GitHub.
+Finally, create a pull request to the [``spyder-ide/spyder-api-docs`` repository](https://github.com/spyder-ide/spyder-api-docs/) on GitHub.
 Make sure to set the target branch to the one you based your PR off of (e.g. ``_FIXME_MAIN_BRANCH`` or ``X.x``).

-We'll then review your changes, and after they're ready to go, your work will become an official part of Spyder-Infra.
+We'll then review your changes, and after they're ready to go, your work will become an official part of Spyder-API-Docs.

 Thanks for taking the time to read and follow this guide, and we look forward to your contributions!